 Could you really come all the way to Paris and not walk in the footsteps of Marie Antoinette and King Louis XVI?
-You won’t want to skip a trip to Versailles’ magnificent gardens and opulent palace, but you might be wondering how easy it is to get there from Paris.
+You don’t want to skip a trip to Versailles’ magnificent gardens and opulent palace, but you might be wondering how easy it is to get to Versailles from Paris.
 Don’t worry, you’re in the right place.
-Versailles is only a short day trip away, but you’ll need to plan your visit ahead of time.
+Versailles is only a short day trip away from Paris, but you’ll need to plan your visit ahead of time.
 Here’s how to visit Versailles.

 The Best Ways to Visit Versailles

-- Book in advance, don’t just show up — the lines are insane.
+- Book Versailles tickets in advance, don’t just show up — the lines are insane.

 - You’ll need at least 6 hours round trip from Paris.

-- The grounds are huge so book a guide.
+- The grounds are huge so book a guided Versailles tour.

 - Read this article and review our Versailles page.